slopezpereyra/EEG-artifacts/README.md

 ### Overview

-The aim of this document is to succinctly show how our automated artifact detection package works.
+The aim of this document is to show how our automated artifact detection package works.
 This should be sufficient to allow other researchers to begin using the package.

 ### Installation